FACTBOX-Republicans vying to take on Obama in 2012

 JON HUNTSMAN

-Huntsman, 51, is not taking part in Tuesday's debate.
-He resigned in April as Obama's ambassador to China to plan his presidential run.
+Huntsman, 51, annoyed the White House by resigning in April as Obama's ambassador to China to plan his presidential run.